orbis-dei/orbis-dei.github.io/content/tags/holy-persons/_index.md

 ---
-title: "Saints and Holy Persons"
+title: "Saints & Holy Persons"
 ---

 A look into places where Saints, Blesseds, Venerables and Servants of God lived their lives.